 Training of Staff The Condé Nast Publications Ltd regularly arranges staff training sessions to update staff on the Editors' Code of Practice, journalistic law and any regulatory changes.
-This training is provided by external lawyers.
-New joiners are supplied with a link to the staff handbook and copy of the Editors Code.
+This training is provided by external lawyer.
+As part of the training they are walked through the IPSO site and the resources available there.
+All new joiners are supplied with a link to the staff handbook and sent an email giving them basic information relating to the Code, the Handbook and IPSO as well as a link to the Editors Code.